goseind/gosein.de/_posts/2022-03-29-My-Reverse-Engineering-Challenge-Broken-Password-Safe.md

 * [Radare2](https://github.com/radareorg/radare2)
 * [gdb](https://www.sourceware.org/gdb/)

-make sure you have the appropriate Java JDK installed.
-Additonaly you may need a Hex Editor for some challenges, not for mine though.
+Make sure you have the appropriate Java JDK installed.
+Additionally, you may need a Hex Editor for some challenges, not for mine though.

-Now let's start with our analysis. **Note: If you want to first try it yourself I engourage you to just download the `broken_pwsafe` file and go for it!** Otherwhise follow my lead below.
+Now let's start with our analysis. **Note: If you want to first try it yourself I encourage you to just download the `broken_pwsafe` file and go for it!** Otherwise follow my lead below.

-The challange inclduing solution and source files can be found on my GitHub in the [re repo](https://github.com/goseind/re).
+The challenge including solution and source files can be found on my GitHub in the [re repo](https://github.com/goseind/re).

-We start with opening the file in gdb which allows us to *savely* run the program and see what it does while having the abbility to stop and look at the current stack anytime. **Please note that for real life situations e. g. maleware analysis it is recommended to use a dedicated VM, which is not conntected to the network in any way!.**
+We start with opening the file in gdb which allows us to *safely* run the program and see what it does while having the ability to stop and look at the current stack anytime. **Please note that for real-life situations e. g. malware analysis it is recommended to use a dedicated VM, which is not connected to the network in any way!.**

 ``` bash
 gdb broken_pwsafe